jburckhardt/M_intestinale_heatmaps/README.md

 - **Strain1-N** = The number of genes found for the specific subsystem for the specific strain.

 This app allows the user to interactively compare the different gene subsystems found in M. intestinale in a visual format (using Heatmaps).
-This app facilitates finding patterns and difference in gene systems for different M. intestinale strains, which can lead to the creation of new hypotheses surrounding this unexplored bacterium.
+This app facilitates finding patterns and differences in gene systems for different M. intestinale strains, which can lead to the creation of new hypotheses surrounding this unexplored bacterium.
+Currently, the app only allows the user to filter base on gene category and select strains of interest.
+However, many other functionalities can be added to it in the future!